ggStrider/base-framework-for-unity-projects/README.md

-also asset is using custom debugger, and if you want to see logs you must enabled them How to enable logging?
+also asset is using custom debugger (ggDebug), and if you want to see logs you must enable them How to enable logging?
 Go to Edit -> Project Settings -> Player -> Other Settings -> Scripting Define Symbols -> Add (+) -> LOGS_ENABLED